Solenoid Valve Timer - How it Works

 A digital timer like the AF-TD displays the solenoid valve’s ON and OFF periods using numbers on a digital display.
 The timer can be programmed to turn the solenoid valve on and off as needed (between 0 and 100 hours).

-Figure 5: A digital timer's front panel: LED indicating the timer's ON position (A), button to set the duration (B), mode selection (C), display (D), button to confirm settings (D), and restart button (E).
+Figure 5: A digital timer's front panel: ON position LED (A), button to set the time duration (B), mode button (C), time display (D), ENTER button to confirm the settings (E), and button to restart the last mode saved (F).

 Digital timer programming